errorC003C004/Simply_Optimized/README.md

 ## Overview

 A networking mod for Servers and Clients, it provides the features below and more to come.
-I will also be implementing server optimization for this as well.
+I will also be implementing server optimization for this.

 Last Update: **1.4**
 ## GIVE IDEAS IN THE ISSUES TAB PLS